What is an innovation challenge?

 Why and when should you run an innovation challenge?

-Running a challenge has several advantages:
+Running an innovation challenge has several benefits:

 1. Find the sponsor and topic

 Once the sponsor is found, work on the topic with them.
 Forming a solid challenge question helps in achieving the goals.
-The basic form of a challenge question is:

-How might we [verb] [desired result]?
+The basic form of a challenge question is: How might we [verb] [desired result]?

-Here are a few examples
+Here are a few examples of well-designed innovation challenge questions:

 There are several techniques for developing challenge question alternatives.
 They are described in the article: Why innovation challenge design is important and how to do it.

-- are some suggestions undesired
+• are some types of suggestions undesired

 Communicating the evaluation criteria in advance helps the contributors in prioritizing and refining their proposals.